FIS (company): Mergers, acquisitions and divestments

+Divestments

+In February 2023, in the wake of pressure from activist investors, the company announced it would spin off its merchant business that consisted of Worldpay in the next 12 months.
+In July 2023, FIS agreed to sell a 55 percent stake in Worldpay to private equity firm GTCR for $11.7 billion, valuing WorldPay at $18.5 billion.
+On February 1, 2024, the company announced it had competed the sale of a majority stake in its Worldpay Merchant Solutions business to GTCR in a transaction that valued the deal at US$18.5 billion, including US$1 billion contingent on returns realized by GTCR.
+FIS will maintain commercial agreements with Worldpay and will create a joint strategic go-to-market partnership between the two entities.

 Finances

-A 50% year-over-year increase in Quarterly Revenue was reported in FIS' Q1 2020 Earnings Report, climbing from $2.07 billion to $3.01 billion, while Adjusted Net Earnings more than doubled (+112%) from $378 Million to $802 Million.
-According to FIS Q1 2020 Earnings Report, a majority of these substantial increases can be attributed to the historically massive $35 billion merger/acquisition deal with Worldpay Inc. which closed in Q3 2019.

-For the fiscal year 2017, FIS reported earnings of US$1.319 billion, with an annual revenue of US$9.123 billion, a decrease of 1.3% over the previous fiscal cycle.
-FIS shares traded at over $106 per share, and its market capitalization was valued at over US$33 billion in November 2018.
+FIS has experienced fluctuating revenue and profitability in recent years, influenced by acquisitions, divestitures, and restructuring efforts, most notably around its Worldpay business.
+After a decline in 2022, the company stabilised its performance in 2023 and returned to growth in 2024.

+In 2024, FIS reported $14.51 billion in revenue, an increase from $14.50 billion in 2023.
+Operating income grew significantly to $3.55 billion, and net income reached $1.94 billion, reflecting improved margin performance following the spin-off of Worldpay.
+As of Q1 2025, the company reported strong quarterly results with a 3% year-over-year revenue increase and an adjusted EPS of $1.21.
+It expects to return over $1.2 billion to shareholders in 2025 through share repurchases and dividends.

 Controversies

 On July 3, 2007, Certegy Check Services, part of FIS, announced that a worker at one of its subsidiaries stole 2.3 million consumer records containing credit card, bank account, and other personal information.
 This estimate was later increased to 8.5 million consumer records.
 The next month, a law firm filed a class-action lawsuit against CCS and parent company FIS based on the privacy breach; the firm claims that, since CCS provides check-verification services to many major U.S. stores, "consumers do not choose to use the services of these companies but rather are forced to do so".

 In August 2011, Florida based eFunds Prepaid Solutions, part of FIS, was the victim of a sophisticated cyberattack that saw hackers steal $13 million from ATMs using 22 stolen prepaid cards belonging to a single client of FIS.

+On January 16-17, 2025, FIS reported a power outage causing technical issues at a large number of banks, including Capital One.
+Depositors report not being able to access online or mobile banking or not having accurate current data.